bazh/subtitles-parser/README.md

 NodeJS:

-    npm install subtitles-parser
+    npm install subtitle-parser

-or [download](https://github.com/bazh/subtitles-parser/blob/master/subtitles.parser.min.js) minified version of subtitle-parser to use module in a browser
+or [download](https://raw.github.com/bazh/subtitles-parser/master/subtitles.parser.min.js) minified version of subtitle-parser to use module in a browser

 ### Example